tlswg/tls13-spec/draft-ietf-tls-tls13.md

 rather they SHOULD select a single PSK and validate solely its binder.

-In order to accept PSK key establishment, the server sends a "pre_shared_key" extension with the selected identity.
+In order to accept PSK key establishment, the server sends a "pre_shared_key" extension indicating the selected identity.

 Clients MUST verify that the server's selected_identity is within the range supplied by the client, that the same cipher suite was selected